ziapeltagames/six-winters/docs/RULES.md

 Any other state of the game after six sessions results in defeat for Red Bank.

-Additionally, a score is calculated at the end, with players getting points for every resource track where the progress marker is higher than the threat marker.
+Additionally, a score is calculated at the end, with players getting points for every resource track where the progress level is higher than the threat level.

 `There are thematic reasons that Military, Technology, and Sorcery tracks don't translate to victory.
 It is impossible to keep pace with the Empire on the Military and Technology fronts.
 Sorcery is too chaotic to form a strategy around, but it's a very useful resource for some characters, and it's possible to craft and transmute sorcery into other resources.
 All of the resources have value and mechanical impact during the game.`